 - Total Time: 10 minutes

 - Cuisine: Traditional

 - 1 orange (organic is best since this recipe uses the skin)

 - 2 Tbsp shallot, diced (about 1 small shallot)

 - 1 tsp salt

-- 1 tbsp chopped rosemary (see above for other flavour options)
+- 1 Tbsp chopped rosemary (see above for other flavor options)